The Ten Backpack Essentials for Backpacking & Hiking

 7. Shelter

-A tent, tarp, or lightweight emergency bivvy can protect you from the elements and can be life-saving when the unexpected happens.
-Many hikers carry lightweight shelters even on day trips, particularly when hiking alone.
+If backcountry hiking, a tent, tarp, or lightweight emergency bivvy can protect you and be life-saving when the unexpected happens.
+Many hikers carry lightweight shelters even on day trips, particularly hiking alone.

 AGC Recommendations: